entropy-flux/TorchSystem/README.md

 ...
 ```

 This is a simple example of how to build a training system using the framework.
 Since services can be called by their name, you can easily write a REST API with CQS (Command Query Segregation) or a CLI interfaces for your training system.

-The possibilities are endless.
+## Features

+Here is a more detailed list of features with links to their documentation.

+- [**Aggregates**](https://mr-mapache.github.io/torch-system/domain/): Define the structure of your domain by grouping related entities and enforcing consistency within their boundaries.
+They encapsulate both data and behavior, ensuring that all modifications occur through controlled operations.

+- [**Domain Events**](https://mr-mapache.github.io/torch-system/domain/): Aggregates can produce and consume domain events, which signal meaningful changes in the system or trigger actions elsewhere.
+Exceptions are supported to be treated as domain events, allowing them to be enqueued and handled or raised as needed.
+This makes it trivial to implement features like early stopping (Just enqueue an exception and raise it when needed).

+- [**Registry**](https://mr-mapache.github.io/torch-system/registry/): The registry module allows you to treat your models as entities by providing a way to calculate locally unique hashes for them that can act as their identifier.
+This module also provides several other utilities to help you handle the data from your domain.

+- [**Dependency Injection**](https://mr-mapache.github.io/torch-system/depends/): The framework provides a robust dependency injection system that allows you to define and inject dependencies.
+This enables you to define your logic in terms of interfaces and inject implementations later.

+- [**Compilers**](https://mr-mapache.github.io/torch-system/compiler/): Building aggregates can be a complex process.
+In the context of deep learning, aggregates not only need to be built but also compiled, making compilation an integral part of the construction process.
+This framework provides a Compiler class to help define and manage the compilation process for your aggregates

+- [**Services**](https://mr-mapache.github.io/torch-system/services/): Define stateless operations that fulfill domain-specific tasks using ubiquitous language.

+- [**Producers/Consumers**](https://mr-mapache.github.io/torch-system/prodcon/): Events produced by services can be delivered by producers to several consumers.
+This allows you to decouple services and define complex interactions between them.

+- [**Publisher/Subscriber**](https://mr-mapache.github.io/torch-system/pubsub/): Data also can be delivered with the publisher/subscriber pattern.
+Publishers can send data to subscribers using a topic-based system.

 ## License